-Medication Overuse Headache
+Medication Overuse Headache (MOH)

 Much is written about MOH, with many patients diagnosed with this condition.
-Often a patient will be overusing abortive agents but will not be suffering "rebound/withdrawal" headaches (medication overuse, but not MOH).
-Up until recently, all NSAIDS were lumped under "medications that cause MOH," and this simply is not correct.
-For some patients, opioids, butalbital, and medications containing a lot of caffeine cause MOH.
-Triptans are implicated occasionally as well.
-However, preventives may not be effective for most patients with chronic migraine (daily or near-daily headaches), and they use abortives to help themselves get through the day.
+Often a patient will be overusing abortive medications (medication overuse), but not be suffering "rebound/ withdrawal" headaches (medication overuse, but NOT medication overuse headache).
+Up until recently, all NSAIDS were lumped under "meds that cause MOH," and this simply is not true.
+For some patients, opioids, butalbital, and high-caffeine containing meds cause MOH.
+Triptans are occasionally implicated as well.
+However, for most patients with chronic migraine, they have daily (or near-daily) headaches, the preventives may not be effective, and they use abortives in an attempt to get through the day.

-There are more questions in the area of MOH than answers.
+There are more questions in the area of MOH than we have answers.
 The pathophysiology of MOH is unclear.
-Some patients will have MOH from taking 2 Excedrin daily, while others do not suffer from MOH consuming 8 Excedrin per day.
-When patients are using abortives frequently, we often withdraw them from that abortive, encourage the use of preventives, and attempt to minimize analgesics.
-However, for many chronic migraine sufferers, preventives are not very effective.
+Some patients will have MOH from 2 Excedrin daily, while others do not suffer from MOH consuming 8 per day.
+When patients are using frequent abortives, we often withdraw them from that abortive, push preventives, and attempt to minimize analgesics.
+However, for many chronic migraine sufferers, the preventives are not very effective.
 For those sufferers, abortives allow them to live with a reasonable quality of life.